Rome

 For non-starred but unmissable tables: Flavio al Velavevodetto (Testaccio) for real Roman carbonara, Armando al Pantheon for artichokes alla giudia, Roscioli (salumeria-restaurant) for exceptional charcuterie and cheeses.
 Budget 40-60€ per person, booking advised one week ahead.

-Roman luxury hotels also have their own tables: the Hassler houses Imàgo, a panoramic restaurant with rooftop views, the J.K.
+Roman palaces also have their own tables: the Hassler houses Imàgo, a panoramic restaurant with rooftop views, the J.K.
 Place offers Mediterranean cuisine at JKCafé, and Orient Express La Minerva has opened a chic trattoria on the ground floor.
 Handy for lazy evenings, but rarely at the level of independent starred spots.

 Accommodation: between 450€ and 1200€ per night depending on period and hotel.
 Maalot Roma or Umiltà 36 start at 500€ in low season, Hassler or Rocco Forte Hotel De La Ville climb to 900-1200€ in high season.
 Suites with terrace or Pantheon view add 30 to 50% to the base rate.

 Dining: reckon 150-200€ per day and per person if mixing a starred table (180€ tasting menu) and neighbourhood trattorias (40-60€).
-Breakfast in a luxury hotel costs 30-45€ per person, unless included (check at booking).
+Palace breakfast costs 30-45€ per person, unless included (check at booking).

-Experiences: private Vatican Museums tour with guide 200-300€ (2-3h), Colosseum + Forum fast-track 80-120€, Roman cooking class 150€ per person.
-Hotel concierges often negotiate preferential rates.
+Experiences: private Vatican museums tour with guide 200-300€ (2-3h), Colosseum + Forum fast-track 80-120€, Roman cooking class 150€ per person.
+Palace concierges often negotiate preferential rates.

 Spa & wellbeing: 60-minute massage between 120€ and 180€ depending on hotel, spa access sometimes included for guests, otherwise 40-60€ per day.